spencerfliao/notes/content/Books/Why Zebras Don't Get Ulcers.md

 ### 4 Stress, Metabolism, And Liquidating Your Assets

 The basic process of digestion consists of breaking down chunks of animals and vegetables so that they can then be transformed into chunks of human.
 We can’t make use of the chunks exactly as they are; we can’t, for example, make our leg muscles stronger by grafting on the piece of chicken muscle we ate.
-Instead, complex food matter is broken down into its simplest parts (molecules): amino acids (the building blocks of protein), simple sugars like glucose (the building blocks of more complex sugars and of starches [carbohydrates]), and free fatty acids and glycerol (the constituents of fat).
+Instead, complex food matter is broken down into its simplest parts (molecules): amino acids (the building blocks of protein), simple sugars like glucose (the building blocks of more complex sugars and of starches [carbohydrates]), and free fatty acids and glycerol (the constituents of fat). ^e0231d

-We even secrete insulin when we are about to fill our bloodstream with all those nutritive building blocks: if you eat dinner each day at six o’clock, by five forty-five you’re already secreting insulin in anticipation of the rising glucose levels in your bloodstream.
+We even secrete insulin when we are about to fill our bloodstream with all those nutritive building blocks: if you eat dinner each day at six o’clock, by five forty-five you’re already secreting insulin in anticipation of the rising glucose levels in your bloodstream. ^fbea55

-Combine the insights into these measures mathematically and, collectively, this information was significantly predictive of who was going to have heart disease, a decline in cognitive or physical functioning, and mortality, far more predictive than subsets of those variables alone.
+Throw in some other measures as well—including resting levels of glucocorticoids, epinephrine, norepinephrine.
+Combine the insights into these measures mathematically and, collectively, this information was significantly predictive of who was going to have heart disease, a decline in cognitive or physical functioning, and mortality, far more predictive than subsets of those variables alone. ^0373f6

 ### 5 Ulcers, The Runs, And Hot Fudge Sundaes

-The official numbers are that stress makes about two-thirds of people hyperphagic (eating more) and the rest hypophagic.*
+The official numbers are that stress makes about two-thirds of people hyperphagic (eating more) and the rest hypophagic.* ^94192e

-What is really fascinating is that glucocorticoids don’t just stimulate appetite—they stimulate it preferentially for foods that are starchy, sugary, or full of fat—and we reach for the Oreos and not the celery sticks.
+What is really fascinating is that glucocorticoids don’t just stimulate appetite—they stimulate it preferentially for foods that are starchy, sugary, or full of fat—and we reach for the Oreos and not the celery sticks. ^a596e2

 What this first person is actually experiencing is frequent intermittent stressors.
 And what’s going on hormonally in that scenario?
 Frequent bursts of CRH release throughout the day.
 As a result of the slow speed at which glucocorticoids are cleared from the circulation, elevated glucocorticoid levels are close to nonstop.
 Guess who’s going to be scarfing up Krispy Kremes all day at work?
 So a big reason why most of us become hyperphagic during stress is our westernized human capacity to have intermittent psychological stressors throughout the day.
-The type of stressor is a big factor.
+The type of stressor is a big factor. ^2db12f

 That’s exactly the time when most people decide that, as a coping device, as a means of being nice to themselves during a tough time, they need to ease up on something about which they’re normally pretty regimented.
 So if you normally force yourself to watch Masterpiece Theater instead of reality TV as some sort of gesture of self-improvement, on goes Survivor XII.
-And if it’s food intake that you’re normally regimented about, out come the fudge brownies.
+And if it’s food intake that you’re normally regimented about, out come the fudge brownies. ^16e122

 Glucocorticoids not only increase appetite but, as an additional means to recover from the stress-response, also increase the storage of that ingested food.